kvasinho/Willhaben/README.md

 Management Console: Easily manage and schedule multiple scraping tasks.
 Real-time Notifications: Get notified when new items or updates are found according to your search criteria.

+Disclaimer
+This project is for educational purposes only.
+The authors of this tool are not responsible for any misuse.
+Please use this tool responsibly.